 To view information held in a database or data source.
 A librarian might call up information about books.

-Writer offers several ways to fill information into a form, including check boxes, option buttons, text boxes, pull-down lists and spinners.
+Writer offers several ways to fill information into a form, including check boxes, option buttons, text boxes, pull-down lists, and spinners.
 See Chapter 15, Using Forms in Writer, in the Writer Guide.